Belotti01/AnyDexDB/README.md

 # AnyDexDB
-Implementation of the Entity Framework for the AnyDex project, with extensions and classes that help the use of the Database into other projects.
+Implementation of Entity Framework Core for the [AnyDex project](https://github.com/Belotti01/AnyDex), with extensions and classes that help the use of the Database into external projects.

+## Usage
 For a guide on how to use and update the Database, check [THIS](https://github.com/Belotti01/AnyDexDB/blob/master/Migrations/INFO-Migations.md) guide.

 <br><br><p align="center">